FSYC Fall Fire & Fuels Program

 - 6 miles of trail maintenance

 - 30 college credits awarded

 Press and reports

-The Forest Stewards Guild is hiring:
+The Forest Stewards Guild will be hiring again in 2020.

-Crews will complete natural resource management projects and participate in prescribed fire operations when conditions and weather permit.
+Crews complete natural resource management projects and participate in prescribed fire operations when conditions and weather permit.

 about our recent projects and upcoming events.